bregman-arie/devops-exercises/common-qa.md

 ### Why can't I add installation questions?

-In most cases, I prefer questions added to this repository will have certain educational value for the user.
-Either regarding a certain concept or even a very general question, but one that will make you research on a certain topic and will make you more familiar with it.
+In general, I prefer questions added to this repository will have certain educational value for the user.
+Either regarding a certain concept or even a very general question, but one that will make the user research on a certain topic and will make him eventually more familiar with some of its core concepts.<br>
 I see little to none value in what is known as "Installation Questions".
 Let's say I ask you "how to install Jenkins?".
-Should I conclude from your answer that you are familiar with Jenkins?
-Is there a value in knowing how to install Jenkins?
+Should I conclude from your answer that you are familiar with what is Jenkins and/or how it works?
+In other words, is there a value in knowing how to install Jenkins?
 In my opinion, no.

 ### Where can I practice coding?